KesarSidhu/DataProjects/Python/Skin Cancer Detection ML Model/README.md

 - Serborrheic Keratosis (SEK)

 ### Data Source
-- Date used to train and test the model is gathered by the [National Library of Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7479321/)
+- The skin lesion dataset, composed of clinical images and patient data, was sourced from the [PAD-UFES-20](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7479321/) dataset collected by the National Library of Medicine.

 ### Tools
 - Google CoLab